From Sunday, October 30th 1983, this is a selection of programming across the day from the Cork station South Coast Radio.

 From Sunday, October 30th 1983, this is Cork City Local Radio recorded off 97.9MHz FM.
 First, we hear from Steve Marshall with Cork’s Top 40 countdown from 3.30pm.
 He’s followed at 4.30pm by Rob Richards.

-Radio Retro: Archiving Irish radio broadcasts since 2002
+Radio Retro: archiving Irish radio broadcasts in collaboration with Gary Hogg

 If you have any old cassettes, digitised recordings, or radio recordings on a Mixcloud/Soundcloud account that we can add here, please get in touch – email@example.com or use wetransfer to the same address.